What is Onepoll about…Is Onepoll a legit survey site, that you can trust? Or is it just a scam?!

 Why?
 You can ask for withdrawal via PayPal, so why would this take 28 days?
+I don’t know.

-That said, I’ve also heard from perfectly happy customers who have received their money in time with no issues whatsoever.
+Aside from all the criticisms though, I’ve also heard from perfectly happy customers who have received their money in time with no issues whatsoever.

 So, it’s a bit of a mixed bag as far as people’s experience goes!